hrHVN/MC-discord-announcer/readme.md

 # Intro
 This bot query's a minecraft server for basic stats, like version, MOTD, player limit and who is online, and sends a message to the discord server when someone enters or leaves the minecraft server.

 The server have to enable "Query" in it's properties to be compatible with this bot.

-# Disclaimer
-This bot isn't really made for public use, and would not be usable as is by other Guilds or Minecraft servers.

 # .ENV variables
 ```